feathers-plus/authentication-local-management/docs.md

 // change communications
 authManagement.create({ action: 'identityChange',
   value: {
     user: identifyUser, // identify user, e.g. {email: 'a@a.com'}.
-See options.identifyUserProps.
+See options.userIdentityFields.
     password, // current password for verification
     changes, // {email: 'a@a.com'} or {email: 'a@a.com', cellphone: '+1-800-555-1212'}
   },